tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_22.md

 And...
 You have an app that works with Ionic!

+### Events Troubleshoot

+Now, in order to get smooth mobile experience in Ionic 2, we need to make some modifications to Meteor's default packages.

+Meteor comes with a mobile support package called `mobile-experience` which is a bundle for three packages: `fastclick`, `mobile-status-bar` and `launch-screen`, and we need to remove `fastclick` in order to get better result.

+So let's make those changes:

+    $ meteor remove mobile-experience
+    $ meteor add mobile-status-bar
+    $ meteor add launch-screen

 ## Summary

 In this tutorial we showed how to use Ionic and how to separate the whole view for both, web and mobile.